Pre-Arrival Information for Research Scholars, Faculty and Staff

 Federal and State Taxes

 Everyone, including foreign nationals who earn income in the United States, must file the appropriate Federal Income Tax forms.
+Tennessee does not have a state income tax.

 Cultural Adjustment

 Studying and/or working in a foreign culture can be a rewarding and an exciting experience.
 It can also be difficult at times.
 Preparing yourself for a new and challenging intercultural experience takes much strength and courage.
-With an open mind, sense of humor, patience and curiosity, you will come to understand why Americans behave the way they do, and you will gain new insight into your own culture and behaviors as well.
-The willingness to experiment, the reluctance to condemn and the ability to laugh at oneself and at what seems absurd will certainly make your time in the U.S. a rich and worthwhile experience.
+With an open mind, sense of humor, patience and curiosity, you will come to understand why Americans behave the way they do, and you will gain new insight into your own culture and behavior as well.
+The willingness to experiment, the reluctance to condemn, and the ability to laugh at oneself and at what seems absurd will certainly make your time in the U.S. a rich and worthwhile experience.

 Be prepared for the condition known as "culture shock" after your arrival in the U.S. It may occur soon after your stay begins or it may occur some months later, but realize that when you start feeling down and maybe criticizing everything and everyone American, it is very likely culture shock.
 It is a common condition when moving to a new culture, and it helps to realize almost everyone from abroad has gone through it at some time and that you will get over it as you adjust to life here.